catinahat85/BITC-University/tracks/project_mgmt.md

 **Est. Cost:** $192
 **Time to Complete:** ~6-9 Months

+* **Target Degree:** **B.A. in Liberal Arts, Specialization in Business Administration**
+* **Why:** This track is 100% aligned with the Business Administration major.
+Every single core course and elective is a standard business school requirement.

 ## Specialty Core (30 Credits)
 *Strategy: Cheapest track.
 Uses Google PM cert + Business Ops credits.*